agude/agude.github.io/_drafts/2019-03-18-data_science_salaries.md

 [region_salary_plot]: {{ file_dir }}/data_science_salary_by_region.svg

-The median compensation in California drops $20k when removing stock, the median in the Northwest drops $5k, and the Northeast and Midwest don't change.
-The highest paid individuals in California all drop drastically, and the new highest paid person if in New York!
+The median compensation in California drops $20k when removing stock, the median in the Northwest (another major tech hub) drops $5k, and the Northeast and Midwest don't change.
+The highest paid individuals in California all drop drastically with the new highest paid person in New York!

 ## Experience Counts (A Lot!)